 From my time in Bath as an architecture student I have come to love this city.
-The buildings have a uniquely engrained presence in the already beautiful landscape and their endurance is a reminder of the value of preserving historic buildings and cityscape.
+The buildings have a uniquely engrained presence in the already beautiful landscape and their endurance is a reminder of the value of preserving historic buildings and the cityscape.
 Bath is as vibrant today as it ever was.
 When Paul approached my university seeking help in creating this virtual model I jumped at the chance.

 I think it is extremely important today that we seek to preserve the architecture that we already have so that it continues to be useful, and when we do build anew to consider the long term impact of the building and its materials.
-The modernist Tabula Rasa (clean slate) approach popularised in the 20th century is simply not sustainable in a today’s world where energy, materials and virgin land are becoming more scarce.
+The modernist Tabula Rasa (clean slate) approach popularised in the 20th century is simply not sustainable in today’s world where energy, materials and virgin land are becoming more scarce.
 I believe architects of the future must learn to design with, not over, the buildings we already have and work to ensure they continue to be useful.
-I have now been accepted into a masters in architecture program at Yale, should I be able to find funding I hope to use my time there to study the intersection between time and architecture, exploring how buildings and materials can endure through multiple eras and uses – like the Royal Mineral Water Hospital.
+I have now been accepted onto a masters in architecture program at Cambridge.
+Should I be able to find funding, I hope to use my time there to study the intersection between time and architecture, exploring how buildings and materials can endure through multiple eras and uses – like the Royal Mineral Water Hospital.
 Can you imagine a modern hospital building being in use for so long?
 Can you imagine it being considered high enough quality architecture to convert into a hotel?